PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 Below the list, a drop list of all the status available is displayed to update the current status through the **button Update Status** next to it.
 Updating the order status will trigger all the actions set by the order status.

 On the bottom of the bock, there is the **Order comment**.
+The order comment saves a comment for the corresponding order.
 It is closed by default when it is empty and open when filled.
-To add a note when it is empty, the user has to click on the + button and has to press on the save button to save it.
+To add a comment when it is empty, the user has to click on the + button and has to press on the save button to save it.

 2.  **Documents tab**